-The so called “lead images” (or index thumbnails) that appear in gallery groups, are now the thumbnail image from the first gallery in each group.
+- The so called “lead images” (or index thumbnails) that appear in gallery groups, are now the thumbnail image from the first gallery in each group.
 You can control the lead images by changing the order in which galleries appear in a group with Gallery manager.
-This didn’t work this way if you are using custom templates for gallery groups.
+This didn’t work this way until now if you were using custom templates for gallery groups.

 - We have added an additional input field to the invoice details, which helps you to convert prices in a user’s currency to your own currency.
 This doesn’t affect how invoicing works, it simply helps you with the invoicing process if you have quoted someone a price in a currency other than your own.

 - Clicking on a thumbnail now opens the metadata dialog for the file.

 - You can now access a “Quick stats” dialog on the Invoice management page with compiled sales information per country.
 The data is automatically updated several times daily.
 You can also click “update now” at the top of the dialog if you want to have the most recent sales info for the current month updated immediately.